mattcarlotta/nvi/README.md

 ## Installation

 Download a precompiled binary from [releases](https://github.com/mattcarlotta/nvi-bin/releases/).

+For Windows (PowerShell) users, skip to the [building and installing](https://github.com/mattcarlotta/nvi-bin/blob/main/README.md#building-and-installing) for Windows subsection.

 Then place the binary in one of the directories (owned by `$USER`, not by `root`) located in your shell `$PATH`:
 ```sh